Ko Kyung-pyo

-Go Kyung-pyo (born June 11, 1990) is a South Korean actor and entertainer.
-He gained recognition for his roles in the television series Reply 1988 (2015–16) and Don't Dare to Dream (2016), for which he won the New Star Award at the SBS Drama Awards.
-He also nominated for his role in Chicago Typewriter (2017).
-In film, he received a nomination for Best Supporting Actor and won the Popular Star Award at the Blue Dragon Film Awards for his role in Park Chan-wook's Decision to Leave (2022).
+Ko Kyung-pyo (born June 11, 1990) is a South Korean actor.
+He began his career in 2010 and became a cast member of the comedy show Saturday Night Live Korea for its first three seasons (2011–2012).
+He then gained wide recognition for his roles in the television dramas Reply 1988 (2015–16), Don't Dare to Dream (2016), and Chicago Typewriter (2017).
+Ko's performance in Park Chan-wook's film Decision to Leave (2022) made him a recipient of a Best Supporting Actor nomination and a Popular Star Award at the Blue Dragon Film Awards.
+He has since transitioned into leading roles in television series Strongest Deliveryman (2017), Cross (2018), Love in Contract (2022), and comedy film 6/45 (2022).

-Go started his career in television drama in 2010.
-He then became a cast member of the live sketch comedy show Saturday Night Live Korea for its first three seasons (2011–2012).
-He has since transitioned into leading roles with series such as Strongest Deliveryman (2017), Cross (2018), and Love in Contract (2022).

 Early life and education

-Go Kyung-pyo was born in 1990 in Incheon, South Korea.
-He has a family that includes his parents and an older sister.
-His name uses the characters 'Gyeong' (庚) and 'Pyo' (杓).
-His parents run a makguksu (buckwheat noodle) restaurant in Incheon.
-He attended all-boys middle and high schools.
-In his second year of middle school, he was scouted on the street but did not debut at that time.
+Ko Kyung-pyo was born in 1990 in Incheon, South Korea.
+He has an older sister.
+His name uses the characters Kyeong (庚) and Pyo (杓).
+His parents run a buckwheat noodle (makguksu) restaurant in Incheon.
+He attended an all-boys middle school and high school.
+In his second year of middle school, he was scouted by an agent while on the street but did not enter the entertainment industry at the time.
 Instead, he began attending an acting academy in his second year of high school.

-He passed an audition for YG Entertainment and trained as an actor for about a year and a half while enrolled in the Film Department at Konkuk University.
-However, he left the agency when the film he was set to star in, 70 Days (tentatively titled Into the Fire), was canceled.
+While attending the Film Department at Konkuk University, he made films with classmates including the short film Good Kyung-soo, that won him the Best Actor Award during the university's film festival.
+He passed an audition arranged by YG Entertainment and trained as an actor for more than a year while at university.
+However, he left YG when the film he was set to star in, 70 Days (Into the Fire), was canceled.

-While attending the Film Department at Konkuk University, he enjoyed making short films with his classmates.
-The most memorable of these was Good Kyung-soo, a film that won the Best Actor award at the Konkuk University Film Festival.
-This award had only been given to seniors from the first and second cohorts, so receiving it as a member of the sixth cohort made Go happy.
-The story revolves around a male student who has a crush on a girl with a bad reputation, and after spending a night with her, he comes to realize that the rumors were indeed true.